Kvasir8/Hand-recognition-for-Multi-class-classification-using-neural-network-with-softmax-function/README.md

 Since image recognition using pythonn and openCV, which allows you to identify which hand actions that you intend to.
 There are three classifications, zero & one & two, and each value is assigned to its own.
 The principle explained in detail by following pictures and descriptions :

 ![alt text](https://github.com/Kvasir8/Python-machine-learning/blob/master/Overview.JPG?raw=true)

+special thanks to prof. Won in Chungnam National University